tmeshorer/pytrade/docs/kubernetes/api/pod.md

 - Health Probe - A health probe is a periodically running mini-process that asks the application for its status and takes action upon certain conditions.
 - Probe Types
-  - Readiness Probe - Check if the application is ready to serve.
+  - Readiness Probe - Check if the application is ready to accept traffic.
+If not, kubernetres will remove the link between service and a pod.
-  - Liveness probe - Once the application has started, check if it works.
+  - Liveness probe -Check when to restart a container.
+    - periodSecs = perform prove every XX seconds
+    - initialDelaySeconds - wait XX seconds before first probe
+    - terminationGrace - ask kubeclet to wait before deletion of the container
-  - Startup probe - legacy up, wait before starting the liveness probe.
+  - Startup probe - Hold off all other probes until the pod finish startup.
+                    Give time to a containr to startup.
+  -
 - Verification methods
   - custom command - execute command inside the container
   - httpGet - Send HTTP GET request to an endpoint.